clarkritchie/1pw-github-secrets/README.md

 1. Create a [GitHub Personal Access Token (PAT)](GITHUB-PAT.md)

-2. Create a `git.env` file at the root of this project:
+2. Create a `git.env` file at the root of this project.  *Do not commit this to GitHub* (it should already be excluded by the `.gitignore`).

 ```
 GITHUB_ACCESS_TOKEN=github_pat_XXX